Critical Thinking. For Exercises 5–20, watch out for these little... | Channels for Pearson+

 1

-Step 2: Find the median.
-To find the median, first arrange the data in ascending order.
-The median is the middle value if the number of data points is odd, or the average of the two middle values if the number of data points is even.
-In this case, arrange the incomes and identify the middle value.
+Step 3: Calculate the median.
+The median is the middle value when the data set is ordered.
+If the number of data points is odd, the median is the middle value.
+If even, it is the average of the two middle values.
+Identify the middle values in the sorted data set and compute accordingly.

 Verified video answer for a similar problem: